hitokiri-mata/katacoda-courses/kubernetes-pipelines/sonarqube/step2-sonarqube.md

 `helm install sonar stable/sonarqube --namespace sonarqube --values sonarqube-values.yaml`{{execute}}

 This chart bootstraps a SonarQube instance along with a PostgreSQL database.
 SonarQube also loads several plugins defined in the Helm chart configuration.
-To get a complete status of the deployment availability run this inspection.
+To get a status of the deployment availability run this inspection.

 `watch kubectl get deployments,pods,services --namespace sonarqube`{{execute}}